cycyrild/SEB-BYPASS/README.md

 ### Step 3: Load the Unpacked Extension

 1. Click the "Load unpacked" button.
-2. In the file dialog, navigate to the directory where you cloned the repository (`seb-bypasser`), and select it.
+2. In the file dialog, navigate to the directory where you cloned the repository (`seb-bypass`), and select it.
 3. Click "Select Folder" (or "Open" on macOS).

 The extension should now be loaded into Chrome and ready to use.